matrix-org/matrix-spec-proposals/proposals/3970-device-scope-txnid.md

 Having analysed the contents of the table, it appears that there are no repeated transaction IDs for a given user, token and room.

-There are other `PUT` endpoints for which transaction IDs are not in the `event_txn_id` table, however because the event
+n.b. not all `PUT` endpoints contribute to the table but I think the high-volume ones do

-As such, the widening of the scope from token to device would not have caused any issues during the periods sampled.
+As such, the widening of the scope from token to device should not have caused any issues during the periods sampled.

 For reference the following is the schema of the `event_txn_id` table: